-Every Medical Scheme has a list of medicine, treatments, and procedures that they do not cover.
-These are known as Scheme exclusions, and they help to keep medical aid options affordable and sustainable.
+Every medical scheme has a list of medicines, treatments, and procedures that it does not cover.
+These are known as scheme exclusions, which help keep medical aid options affordable and sustainable.

 Rule 16 and Annexure E of the Scheme Rules detail all Scheme exclusions.
-You must ensure that the procedures, treatments, or medicine you receive will be paid for before obtaining them, as GEMS will not pay for excluded services or items, and you will be responsible for these costs.
+You must ensure that the procedures, treatments, or medicines you receive will be paid for before obtaining them, as GEMS will not pay for excluded services or items.
 GEMS also applies the Medicine Exclusions List (MEL) to all medicine benefits specified in Annexure C of the Scheme Rules.
 This list can be found on www.gems.gov.za and contains: